KerbalIntegratedChipKorporation/POOF/README.md

 * System state recovery - In the case that a controller crashes everything and the kOS core returns to the idle state, a secondary core can provide recovery capabiilty by restarting the main core.
 * Priority queue services - The executive program will run high-priority programs first, and if a particular length of time elapses, unrun programs will not be run in that loop.
 * Inheritance - Some sort of well-defined ability for controllers to inherit from other controllers.
 The details are vague right now.
+* Controller-based telemetry - Each controller has its own telemetry output, allowing the controller to transmit data about itself. ![checkbox][check]

 ## Additional Considerations